Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Their control chart templates are designed with user accessibility in mind and fit for both beginners and experienced practitioners.

-You can select from various types of control charts, including X-bar, R-charts, p-charts, and np-charts, depending on your specific data characteristics and process requirements.
+You can select from various types of charts, including X-bar, R-charts, p-charts, and np-charts, depending on your specific data characteristics and process requirements.

 Software recommendation: Minitab